LEATHERLAND ANCESTRY : HOME

 HOW IT ALL STARTED

 Sometime in the mid-1980s I became interested in tracing my family history.
-I think this began when I found a letter on my grandfather's piano from a man called Christopher Holme in Oxford who said that his family owned an old portrait and a 300 year old leather pouch.
-The portrait was said to be of John Leatherland who was a diplomat in Constantinople during the 1780s.
-The leather pouch was inscribed with his name.
+I had always been interested in history, indeed I graduated from the University of York with a BA in history in 1985.
+But my genealogical journey began when I found a letter on my grandfather, Charles Leatherland's piano from a man in Oxford whose family owned an old portrait and a 300 year old leather pouch.
+The portrait was said to be of John Leatherland, a diplomat in Constantinople during the 1680s, and the leather pouch was inscribed with his name.

 My grandfather's surname was Leatherland and, as the surname is rare, the writer of the letter wondered whether we knew anything about this diplomat or whether he was our ancestor.
-My grandfather had never heard of him, but a few years later I travelled to Oxford to meet Mr Holme the letter and to see the portrait which hung on his staircase.
+Grandpa had never heard of him, but later I made contact with this man and travelled to Oxford to see the pouch and the portrait which hung on his staircase.
 The story behind the portrait and wallet still remains unclear, but it inspired my interest in the family origins.

-I then discovered that, in the late 1960s, my uncle (also John Leatherland) had traced much of our family history.
-In those days many parish registers were still held by vicars in dusty vicarage cupboards, and tracing your family tree was a slow and laborious process.
+I then discovered that, in the late 1960s, my uncle (another John Leatherland) had traced some of the Leatherland family history.
+In those days most parish registers were still held by vicars in dusty vicarage cupboards, and tracing your family tree was a slow and laborious process.
 My uncle's patient and thorough research paved the way for this website, and I still heavily rely on the information he gathered.

-I was also lucky enough to work in Kingsway London, just two minutes walk from St Catherine's House where the civil registration (birth/marriage/death) indexes used to be kept.
+I was also fortunate to work in Kingsway, London, in the late 1980s two minutes walk from St Catherine's House where the civil registration (birth/marriage/death) indexes used to be kept.

 All Saints Church, Yelvertoft where my ancestors were married and baptised in the early 18th century